How to Make Sourdough Starter

 How to store your sourdough starter

-Remember to feed it while it’s at room temperature.
+Also, remember to feed it while it’s at room temperature.
 You could also learn how to make dehydrated sourdough starter.
 That way, you can save it for the long term.

-A good homemade starter can last years when stored correctly and fed regularly.
-Or decades.
-Literally.
 My cousin in Indiana sent me a sourdough starter years ago.
 It had been passed around in her side of the family for years before that.
 Unfortunately, I killed it because I didn’t know how to work with sourdough starters.
 Ooops.

 Make sourdough starter with whole wheat flour